xnubber/restaurant-list/README.md

 A simple web app made by Node.js and Express

 ## Features
--searching restaurants by name or category
+- searching restaurants by name or category

 ## install
 clone to local device